kubeflow/training-operator/test-infra/airflow/README.md

 ```
   * TODO(jlewi): This doesn't work so well because Airflow redirects won't work as expected.
 Using NodePort and then creating an SSH
     tunnel might work better.
+      * Oftentimes you can make a given URL work (e.g. the URL for logs) by copying the link and appending it to the URL given
+        above.

 ## Running Airflow locally